3.2 Orthodontic Interventions

 • Excessive bleeding during procedure may require the use of cauterization.
 Ensure that the cautery unit is at hand.

 • A little bleeding is okay; never dessicate the surgical site with your suction!

-• Follow written Post Op Instructions.
+• Follow written Post Op Oral Surgery instructions.

 • Advise the patient to schedule a follow up visit following exposure to remove periodontal dressing, or following transplant to remove silk suture.